 Duties of an environment monitoring technician, besides testing samples and documenting results, may include responding to and investigating hazardous spills, calibrating test instruments, making recommendations to fix hazardous conditions, determining solutions to destroy harmful organisms and impurities and maintaining file databases on hazardous waste, chemical usage, personnel exposure and equipment location diagrams.
 An environment monitoring technician may work under an environmental scientist or specialist.
-The growth rate of employment for biological technicians is expected to be 5% between 2014 and 2024, which is about average compared with the projected national average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported the mean annual salary for biological technicians was $45,230 in May 2015 (www.bls.gov).
+The growth rate of employment for biological technicians is expected to increase faster than average between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported the mean annual salary for biological technicians was $48,060 in May 2018 (www.bls.gov).

 Education and Career Requirements for an Environment Monitoring Technician